Going to Production with Makerkit Next.js Supabase Turbo

 These emails are nicer than the default Supabase emails and provide a better user experience.
 I do recommend using them in your project.

-For more information, please visit the official documentation to set up emails.
+For more information, please visit the official documentation to set up emails in Supabase.

 Linking your Supabase project